 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Astwoyd has undergone many spelling variations

 , including Attwood, Atwood, Attewood, Atwode, Athwood and many more.

 Early Notables of the Astwoyd family (pre 1700)

-Another 46 words (3 lines of text) are included under the topic Early Astwoyd Notables in all our PDF Extended History products and printed products wherever possible.
+Peter Atwood (1643-1712), was an English Dominican friar from Warwickshire; he was several...
+Another 29 words (2 lines of text) are included under the topic Early Astwoyd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Astwoyd family to the New World and Oceana